 A defining characteristic of this ‘modern’ age is the explosion of toxic waste, from plastic to electronic waste.
 (We are dumping the equivalent of 1,000 laptops every second.)
 A circular economy is all about letting nothing go to waste.
 In a circular economy, we constantly reuse and turn the old into the new.

+Recycling should be a last resort.
 Reusing and repairing and holding onto things as long as possible are essential if we are to truly address the climate emergency.
 We must break away from the environmentally destructive culture of relentless creating and consuming.
 It’s great for the planet if you reuse.
 We must embrace circular economy thinking, and that means reusing as much as possible.

 Too many organizations are stuck in a ‘Cult of Volume’ metrics culture.
 We cannot achieve true sustainability if we encourage endless production, if we constantly reward people based on what they have created.